 While locating, creating and applying to positions have never been more creative between various job boards and social media, a traditional resume is likely to be requested at some point during the hiring process.
-But just as the process to apply for a job has become more creative, resumes have evolved as well.
-Below are some tips to modernize your executive resume in 2018.
+But just as the process to apply for a job has become more creative, traditional resumes have evolved as well.

 - Customize Content: This is one of the most important modern resume strategies candidates can do to increase resume success.
 It doesn’t matter if a resume is read by a human or a machine, customizing details, results, facts, skills and keywords in the file is paramount to getting a resume processed through to the interview stage.
 If the reader is simply skimming, customization will help make specific skills and abilities stand out as they relate to the job at hand.